IBM: Restore Trust & Equity to Support IBM Families & Communities

 - Make IBM retirement plan contributions equitable and competitive by contributing 401k company matching payments in regular pay cycles.

-- Pay respect to employee loyalty by once again calculating severance based on years of employment instead of the current plan that pays one month’s salary regardless of whether an employee joined IBM within the previous year or thirty years ago.
+- Stop age discrimination and Pay respect to employee loyalty by once again calculating severance based on years of employment instead of the current plan that pays one month’s salary regardless of whether an employee joined IBM within the previous year or thirty years ago.

 - Cease and desist providing quarterly earnings guidance to Wall Street analysts.
 This policy adopted by former IBM CEO Sam Palmisano has resulted in the entire company marching to a quarterly drumbeat